Needy Individual Patient Volume

-Needy Individual Patient Volume: Eligible Professionals (EPs) that work in an FQHC/RHC may choose one (or more) clinical sites of practice to calculate patient volume (i.e., the calculation does not need to be across all of an EP’s sites of practice).
+Eligible Professionals (EPs) that work in a Federally Qualified Health Center (FQHC) or Rural Health Center (RHC) may choose one (or more) clinical sites of practice to calculate patient volume (i.e., the calculation does not need to be across all of an EP's sites of practice).
 However, at least one site at which the EP is adopting or meaningfully using certified EHR technology must be included in the patient volume.

 - Patient Volume reporting period: any continuous 90-day period during the prior calendar year.